Everything you need to know to make sure you're legal

 Forests & Trails

 We apply for these permits through a different platform then beach permits.
-Some locations require us to apply 45 or 90 days in advance so not all locations will be available if we're planning short-term.
+Some locations require us to apply 45 or 90 days in advance and only allow one commercial event per date so not all locations will be available if we're planning short-term.

 All beach weddings need a permit.
 Most beaches (but not all) are accessible with a permit.
 Ideally, we try to go to less crowded locations that have sweeping view.
 Read the full terms of the permit below.